 Many people tend to associate hair extensions with adding length, but they can also be used to create volume for fine or thinning hair.

-There are many different ways to use extensions, which can range from clip-ins to taped-in.
-You can also have extensions ‘bonded’ to your natural hair; a process that lasts around six weeks but is renowned for being subtle and effective.
+There are many different types of extensions, ranging from clip-ins to taped-in.
+You can also have extensions ‘bonded’ to your natural hair; a process that lasts around six weeks and is renowned for being subtle and effective.

 The cost of such treatments varies widely, but human hair – which gives the most natural look – will always be pricier than synthetic hair, and bonding will generally be more expensive than clip-ins and taped hair.

-There are DIY options that you can look into, as well, without going to a salon, although you may need to practise these a few times before you perfect them.
-As well as clip-ins, which you can add to the underside of your hair, you can also use ‘hidden halo’ hair extensions.
+There are DIY options that you can look into as well, although you may need to practise these a few times before you perfect them.
+As well as clip-ins, which you can add to the underside of your hair, you can also use ‘hidden halo’ hair extensions*.

-These involve hair (whether real or synthetic) attached to a fine wire, which you pull over the crown of your head, letting your natural hair fall over the top of it.
+These involve hair (whether real or synthetic) that’s attached to a fine wire, which you pull over the crown of your head, letting your natural hair fall over the top.
 You can then style the front of your hair to hide the wire.

 Although these options don’t make your individual hair strands look any thicker, they do, when done correctly, create an overall look of volume and fullness.